jackzellweger/rent-to-sale-price-ratios/README.md

 `git clone https://github.com/jackzellweger/rent-to-sale-price-ratios.git ./opt/real_estate_project`

-Once you've run those commands, navigate to the `rent-to-sale-price-ratios` folder, and you can run the following.
+Once you've run those commands, navigate to the `rent-to-sale-price-ratios` folder...

+`cd opt/real_estate_project/rent-to-sale-price-ratios`

+and you can run the following.

 `./build_map.sh`

 This will add a file called `index.html` to the `web_build` folder.
 I am using netlify, a continuous deployment hosting service to automatically push this new file out whenever it's updated.
 You can [click here](https://stellar-khapse-0bf486.netlify.app/) to see the file live on the web.

+### Troubleshooting

+- If you get a `Killed` message afer running `build_map.sh`, try increasing your server's memory limit.
+I am currently working on memory optimizations that will cut memory requirements to ~4gb.

+# Project

 ### Motivation